 Read

-The ageing metal pipework is being upgraded to ensure the continued safe and reliable supply of gas to customers in the area.
+The ageing metal pipework is now being replaced by new, more durable plastic pipes, to ensure a safe and reliable supply of gas to customers for years to come.

-Steve Pigott, Business Operations Lead for Northern Gas Networks, said: “We would like to apologise for any inconvenience caused during these essential works.
-However, it is vital we complete them in order to continue to maintain a safe and reliable gas supply to the residents of Stockton.”
+Craig Skinner, Operations Manager for Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
+However, it is vital we complete them in order to continue to maintain a safe and reliable gas supply to homes and businesses in Pontefract.

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.